-- a.
+- 3. TERM.
+The term of this MOU shall extend for the entirety of the Grant Term.
+This MOU shall remain in effect until all rights, duties and responsibilities of the parties are exhausted, except those provisions, by which the express terms or nature and context are intended to survive termination or expiration of this MOU. - 4.
+COLLABORATIVE STAKEHOLDER STRUCTURE. - a.
 Structure.
 The Collaborative Stakeholder Structure (CSS) will facilitate Stakeholder participation in the implementation of the TCC Proposal and includes the Lead Applicant, Partners, Outreach & Oversight Committee and local Fresno community stakeholders.
 The roles and responsibilities of each of these parties are described below and shown in Exhibit A - b.
 City of Fresno as the Lead Applicant is tasked with the responsibility of implementing the Grant Agreement with the Strategic Growth Council which includes compiling and submitting all invoices and reporting documents; monitoring transformative requirements, implementing the transformative plans which include community engagement, workforce development and displacement avoidance; serving as the primary fiscal agent; ensuring a fair, transparent, accountable, and participatory implementation process; and ensuring continuation of the public participation process structure of the CSS, including public meetings, public website, channels for receiving public comment via email, phone and in person. - c.
 Partners.
 Partners shall be responsible for implementation of the transformative requirements and Project delivery, as well as evaluation and reporting for individual Projects. - i.
 Ensure delivery of Projects in accordance with Program Guidelines and Grant Agreement. - ii.
 Monitoring Transformative Requirements and indicator tracking and reporting. - iii.
 Providing Project-related information and data to the Third-Party Evaluator to identify additional indicators for tracking and monitoring based on selected Project types. - d.
 Outreach and Oversight Committee.
-The Outreach and Oversight Committee is an advisory committee that shall be a resource for community collaboration and feedback, provide overall guidance on implementation and the transformative plans, and material changes to the Projects including major budget or programmatic changes. - The Outreach and Oversight Committee is made up of sixteen Committee Members (Members) represented by four members from Chinatown, four members from Downtown and eight members from Southwest Fresno. - ii.
-Current and replenishment Members are required to live, work, or own property in the Transform Fresno Community area as depicted in Exhibit B; cannot be a Partner; and must have held eligible voter status on the former Community Steering Committee,.
+The Outreach and Oversight Committee is an advisory committee that shall be a resource for community collaboration and feedback, provide overall guidance on implementation and the transformative plans, and material changes to the Projects including major budget or programmatic changes. - i.
+The Outreach and Oversight Committee is made up of sixteen Committee Members (Members) represented by four members from Chinatown, four members from Downtown and eight members from Southwest Fresno. - ii.
+Current and replenishment Members are required to live, work, or own property in the Transform Fresno Community area as depicted in Exhibit B; cannot be a Partner; and must have held eligible voter status on the former Community Steering Committee.
 Members will be required to disclose any financial interests in Projects or Partner agencies through a conflict of interest disclosure substantially similar to the form set forth in Exhibit D. Member vacancies will be filled through nominations submitted to the Outreach & Oversight Committee via a publicly advertised processed including but not limited to posting on the dedicated publically accessible website, flyers at community events and through communications efforts by the Outreach & Oversight Committee Members.
-Nominations will be reviewed for community leadership with preference given to Community Area residents, Community based groups, religious institutions, advocates, business owners, and community development corporations.
+Nominations will be reviewed for community leadership with preference given to Community Area residents, Community based groups, religious advocates, business owners, institutions, and community development corporations.
 Nominations will be voted on by existing Members based on a majority vote and appointments will be confirmed by the Mayor.
 The Mayor shall also appoint a Chair who will be responsible for facilitating the Committee meetings.